-- o DfE: Safeguarding and remote education during coronavirus (COVID-19) - NSPCC: Undertaking remote teaching safely - o The Education People: Remote Learning Guidance for SLT - St Michael's CEP School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or agreed systems: Class Dojo. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and pupils will engage with remote teaching and learning in line with existing behaviour principles as set out in our Positive Relationship policy and Remote Learning policy. - Staff and pupils will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Policy
+- St Michael's CEP School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place St Michael's CEP School provided or approved communication channels; for example, Trust provided email accounts and phone numbers and Class Dojo - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our school Ethos for Learning policy/code of conduct, Acceptable Use Policies and the Staff Guidance for Returning to School. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP) an updated copy of this policy (taking into account Covid-19 Closures) can be found on the School Website. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+Homewood School & 6th Form Centre will continue to be clear who from the school (if anyone) their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home. - · It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
+St Michael's CEP School will adopt a whole school approach to online safety which will empower, protect, and educate our pupils and staff